wesley-trust/wesleytrust-com/_posts/2021-04-24-graph-api-licences-pipeline.md

 </details>

 #### What does this do? <!-- omit in toc -->
+- Variable groups are defined and included within the pipeline
+  - Including the service principal to authenticate with the Graph API and the GitHub PAT for pushing changes
-- Variable groups are defined and included within the pipeline, set as environmental variables for tasks as appropriate
+    - These are set as environmental variables for tasks as appropriate
+      - This is because they contain secrets that would be exposed in the pipeline if not
+  - Subscription group members are defined, for adding members to the groups that are created
+    - This automatically licences those members
 - The container image for the Azure DevOps agent is defined
 - Steps are defined for tasks to clone required repos
 - Each stage in the pipeline is defined
   - With a PowerShell task to load the PowerShell pipeline function into memory and execute
   - With artifacts and variables set for subsequent stages as appropriate
+    - With conditions set for stages so they only trigger when there is something to do
+- In addition, pipeline variables are set to define the branch and environment the pipeline is executing
+  - This allows for approvals to be put on the environment, so changes only apply when approved
+  - As well as pushing changes to the correct branch in GitHub

 #### PowerShell example below: <!-- omit in toc -->
 This function is [Invoke-WTSubscriptionImport][function-import], which you can access from my GitHub.
 This mimics the pipeline stages.